 - Provide ongoing training to staff about how to interact with businesses.
-In one agency that temporarily halted its training in this area, counselors who had not had training were clearly loss comfortable working with businesses are - had not had training were clearly less comfortable working with businesses and reported performing the activity less frequently. - Focus training on helping counselors reframe the way they view business interactions from considering it a sales approach to considering it developing a relationship with an individual, who happens to be an employer.
+In one agency that temporarily halted its training in this area, counselors who had not had training were clearly less comfortable working with businesses and reported performing the activity less frequently. - Focus training on helping counselors reframe the way they view business interactions - from considering it a sales approach to considering it developing a relationship with an individual, who happens to be an employer.